- 1. Convert Videos to FCP+

 Step 1 Click Add Files to Bring FCPX Video.

-Start Wondershare UniConverter, confirm from the top that you are on the Video Converter tile, click the icon from the center of the window, use the Open box to select and import the video you exported from Final Cut Pro X.
+Start Wondershare UniConverter, confirm from the top that you are on the Converter tile, click the icon from the center of the window, use the Open box to select and import the video you exported from Final Cut Pro X.

 Step 2 Open Convert all files to and Select an Output Format.

-Back on the main window, click and open the Output Format: menu from the top-right corner, use the tabs at the top to choose a category (Video for this example), select your preferred format from the left pane (MP4 here), and pick an appropriate resolution from the right (Same as source in this demonstration).
+Back on the main window, click and open the Output Format: menu, use the tabs at the top to choose a category (Video for this example), select your preferred format from the left pane (MP4 here), and pick an appropriate resolution from the right (Same as source in this demonstration).

 Step 3 Select a Destination Folder and Convert the Video.

 Use the File Location field at the bottom of the main window to define a folder you want to save the converted video to, and click the Start All from the right side of the video to convert the video using the configured preferences.

 Even though learning how to save Final Cut Pro project, how to save Final Cut Pro video, and how to back up FCP Library is not as complex as it sounds, things might be a bit challenging if you are new to the application or to Apple platform altogether.
 Since the process of how to save Final Cut Pro video might produce an unrecognized output, Wondershare UniConverter helps you convert the clip to a globally accepted format such as MP4, M4V, AVI, etc.